v1et4nh/Bot_PriceScraper/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Once everything is set up, you can just run the script and see what happens.

 * If you want to unhide your browser, change the parameter `background` to False:
     ```python
     for name, url in full_list: